Workplace accessibility best practice: Communicate access information

 Are you ready to commit to implementing workplace accessibility best practice?
 Start by creating a plan for communicating accessibility information that will ensure your Disabled employees feel confident coming into the office.

 Putting workplace accessibility best practice into place starts with alignment and collaboration.
-Sit down with your team once a month and plan for upcoming changes.
-For instance:
+Sit down with your facilities or office management team once a month to plan for upcoming changes.
+Consider the following:

-Regularly scheduled maintenance: Maintenance and facilities schedules regular servicing in advance.
-Check-in with these teams so you can communicate to visitors, even if the facility will only be shut down or out of service briefly.
+Regularly scheduled maintenance: Facilities teams usually schedule elevator or lift servicing months in advance.
+Check in with these teams so you can communicate these outages to visitors, even if the facility will only be out of service briefly.

-Seasonal changes: Accessibility changes monthly with the seasons.
-For instance, you might have a rooftop garden that only opens in the summer and want to share that it’s accessible by lift.
-Added lights and decorations in summer beer gardens can also impact the sensory aspects of the space.
+Seasonal changes: Accessibility can change with the seasons.
+For example, a rooftop garden might only open in the summer.
+Added lights and decorations in summer beer gardens can also impact the sensory aspects of the space for neurodivergent visitors.

-Planned events: Live music events, or quiz nights impact accessibility for other visitors.
-Many disabled visitors will want to attend these fun and exciting events.
-Let them know about changes to sound and lighting in advance ensures they can make the choice for themselves, and aren’t caught off guard.
+Planned events: Live music events or office quiz nights impact the environment for other visitors.
+Many disabled guests will want to attend these events, but they need to know about changes to sound and lighting in advance so they can make the choice for themselves.

 Scheduling automatic updates in advance reduces the workload for your team.
 Even on a day where everything else is going wrong, your accessibility information will be up to date and you won’t have to scramble to make last minute adjustments for visitors on top of all the other things you’re thinking about.

 Sociability builds tools like Sociability’s Accessibility Management System (AMS) to help you pre-schedule updates months in advance.
-Interested in learning more? check out our website or set up a discovery call!
+This ensures that workplace accessibility best practice becomes a seamless part of your daily operations rather than a stressful extra task.
+Interested in learning more? check out our client case studies or set up a discovery call!

-Have you ever turned up to a venue and it wasn’t what you expected?
-The photos were out of date, or you couldn’t do the activity you had planned to?
-Did you feel frustrated?
-Misled?
-Ready to leave a terrible Google review?
+Have you ever turned up to a venue and it was not what you expected?
+Perhaps the photos were ten years old or the activity you planned was unavailable.
+It feels frustrating and misleading.

-Disabled people are constantly facing inaccurate, out of date information that doesn’t capture the accessibility of a space.
-Putting in place an accessibility communication plan helps you proactively update your accessibility information - earning trust, loyalty and respect from your disabled customers!
+Disabled people constantly face inaccurate, out of date information that does not capture the true accessibility of a space.
+Putting in place a communication plan helps you proactively update your details.
+This earns the trust, loyalty, and respect of your disabled customers and staff.

 Want to be truly inclusive?
 Get started today!